Pemphigus foliaceus L10.2

 This section has been translated automatically.

-Initially circumscribed onset mostly on the head (especially the face) or in the area of the front or rear sweat duct (seborrheic zones).
-Flat red papules and plaques with flaky scaly crusts, hyperkeratotic scales, weeping, sticky, moist erosions and unpleasant foetor due to bacterial decomposition.
+As the blister cover is very thin due to the superficial location, intact blisters are rarely found in the patient.
+Rather, it is the sequelae of the burst blisters that are impressive.
+The disease begins with the crusts described above on the face and neck, then spreads over the body (particularly in the area of the front and rear sweat grooves (seborrheic zones) towards the hands and feet.
+The hairy head is usually also affected.
+There are flat red papules and plaques with flaky scaly crusts, hyperkeratotic scales, weeping, sticky, moist erosions and unpleasant foetor due to bacterial decomposition.
 Rarely, vesicles or pustules may be observed at the edges of the plaques.
-Sudden exacerbations with spread to erythroderma are possible (change of the typically localized disease to the generalized stage of pemphigus vulgaris).
+A sudden exacerbation with spread to erythroderma is possible (change of the typically localized disease to the generalized stage of pemphigus vulgaris).

 The Nikolski phenomenon I is positive.